 6. Purposes and legal basis of the processing

 6.1.
 Personal data collected through the Website are used for the following purposes to:

 b) obtain anonymous statistical information on the use of the Website (through analytics cookies).
 In such a case, the legal basis is represented by OCTO legitimate interest;

-c) respond to the Users’ requests sent through the contact details included in the Website.
-In such a case, the legal basis is represented by the Users’ request, is founded on the need to execute an agreement of which the data subject is a party or the execution of pre-contractual measures adopted upon data subject request;
+c) respond to the Users’ requests sent through e-mail and/or the contact points included in the Website.
+In such a case, the legal basis, represented by the Users’ request, is founded on the need to execute an agreement of which the data subject is a party or the execution of pre-contractual measures adopted upon data subject request;

-d) send newsletters relating to OCTO products and services In such a case, the legal basis is represented by the Users express free consent or Users’ request to get the newsletters.
+d) send newsletters relating to informative material about OCTO.
+In such a case, the legal basis is represented by the Users express free consent;

 a) the right to be informed on the purposes and methods of the processing;